-In the final moments of Ash Wednesday I found myself propped up against the dingy Greenwich Village barroom wall with a drink in one hand and my lover in the the other and I realized I had just experienced a perfect 18-hour liturgy.
+In the final moments of Ash Wednesday I found myself propped up against the dingy Greenwich Village barroom wall with a drink in one hand and my wife nervously holding the other, I realized I had just experienced a perfect 18-hour liturgy.

 It actually all began, as days like this often will, the night before at a bar on Fat Tuesday.
 I’d only just taken a few sips of my Cabernet while chatting with a jolly midtown bartender when a gentleman sat down next to me and ordered a martini.
-My wife was downstairs in the dining room attending a business dinner that I had no business attending and I was enjoying a quiet drink and Thai appetizers waiting for the rest of our evening to begin.
-The conversation with the bartender turned to what I would be doing in the city the next day and I told him I’d be hanging out in Union Square for a very different Ash Wednesday service.
-This turned the head of my barstool neighbor and we began chatting (I’m a comfortable extrovert if you haven’t figured that out).
-As we exchanged the usual American “so what do you do?”
-I was astonished to find that out of the gabillion people in that city I end up sitting next to the dean of General Seminary.
+L was downstairs in the dining room attending a business dinner that I had no interest in attending while I was enjoying a quiet drink and Thai appetizers waiting for the rest of our evening to begin.
+The conversation with the generous bartender turned to what I would be doing in the city the next day and I told him I’d be hanging out in Union Square for a very different sort of Ash Wednesday service.
+This turned the head of my barstool neighbor and he and I began chatting (I’m a comfortable extrovert if you haven’t figured that out).
+As we exchanged the usual American “so what do you do?”, I was astonished to find that out of the gabillion people in that city I ended up sitting next to the dean of General Seminary.
 Really, really!
 So we ate and drank and talked of many things – and laughed at the crazy way God moves and the utter joy of indulging in good food and making new friends on Mardi Gras in a town of 8 million people.
-When LeAnne and her colleague Grant joined us at the bar we were further astonished that Grant and Rev. Patrick Malloy also had friends in common – friends of Grant’s who has studied under Dean Malloy.
+When LeAnne and her colleague Grant later joined us at the bar, I was further astonished to discover that Grant and Rev. Patrick Malloy had friends in common – friends of Grant’s who has studied under Dean Malloy.
 When we all parted ways on that brightly lit city corner, with hugs and still more laughter, I was simply buoyant with the mystery of how God creates community in this world.

 We made our way back to our hotel, just a block north of St. Patrick’s Cathedral and stepped into a country western bar for a night-cap.
 Yeah, irony knows no limits.

-I fell asleep that night, wrapped in my partner’s arms, dreaming of an exciting day exploring the city.
+I fell asleep that night, close beside the distant snores of my partner, dreaming of an exciting day exploring the city.

 Call to worship

-When the alarm on my iPhone disturbed our dream-laced slumber I slunk out of bed before she could fully wake, threw on my clothes from the previous night and left…to fetch some decent coffee a few blocks away.
-I returned before light and we enjoyed a quiet moment of coffee and scones before our day would take different routes.
+When the alarm on my iPhone disturbed our dream-laced slumber, I slipped out of bed before she could fully wake, threw on my clothes from the previous night and let to fetch a couple cups of decent coffee a few blocks away.
+I returned before light and we enjoyed a quiet moment of coffee and scones before our day diverged along different routes.

 Dressed and ready for our day, she walked around the corner for an all-day meeting and I headed south on 5th Ave. to Union Square.
-As much as I wanted to blend I surely looked the part of a gawking tourist as I looked all around (and up at the soaring heights which true New Yorkers never seem to do).
-I simply could not repress the silly-ass grin smeared from ear to ear.
-Really not much more than a mile away, the walk took nearly an hour because I wandered into parks, stopped to take a picture or two and had a little more substantial breakfast.
+As much as I wanted to blend in, I surely looked the part of a gawking tourist as I looked all around and up at the soaring heights which true New Yorkers never seem to do.
+I simply was not inclined to repress the silly-ass grin smeared from ear to ear.
+Not much more than a mile away, the walk took nearly an hour because I wandered into parks, stopped to take a picture or two and lingered over a tad more substantial breakfast.